Handling Mouse Events

 This is the final result:

-I would like to hide the default cursor as soon as the mouse enters the game’s tracking area, and unhide it when the mouse exits the tracking area.
+I would like to hide the default cursor as soon as the mouse enters the game’s tracking area and reveal it when the mouse exits the tracking area.

 1